k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

   **For example:** The **ADDRESS LU table** is populated with 2 **Table Population** objects:

-  * Population 1, (ADDRESS table) populates the customer’s Billing ADDRESS.
+  * Population 1 (ADDRESS table) populates the customer’s **Billing ADDRESS**.
 The CUSTOMER and ADDRESS tables are linked, and they select the source address records that belong to the CUSTOMER_ID (that originates from the CUSTOMER table, which is the root table in this example).

     <studio>